 On the floor of the House, Representative Thomas W. Cobb of Georgia looked Tallmadge dead in the eye and told him: “you have kindled a fire which all the waters in the ocean cannot put out, which seas of blood can only extinguish.”
 While Cobb overly dramatized the situation, southern outrage over the Tallmadge amendment unified southerners against their northern counterparts and these whispers of sectional tensions grew as the antebellum period progressed.
 The House vote on the Tallmadge amendment was divided along sectional lines with northern representatives voting 80 to 14 in favor and southern representatives voting 64 to 2, against the amendment.
 The amendment narrowly passed the House.
 However, in the Senate southerners maintained greater influence and were able to block the passage of the amendment.
 The Tallmadge amendment failed which led to a deadlock in Congress.
 When Congress took their annual recess, the statehood bill lapsed.

 When the 16th Congress convened in December 1819 Congressmen reignited debates over Missouri statehood.
 However, President James Monroe, Speaker of the House Henry Clay and key Senate Democratic-Republicans worked behind the scenes on a compromise to solve this crisis.
 Senate Democratic-Republicans linked the admission of Maine to the Union to Missouri’s admission, essentially holding Maine statehood hostage.
 Senate Democratic-Republicans would only let Maine’s statehood bill go through if Congress admitted Missouri into the Union without the Tallmadge amendment.
 However, most northern Congressmen held out until Senator Jesse Thomas of Illinois (who owned “indentured” workers) proposed that slavery be allowed in Missouri but prohibited in the remainder of the Louisiana Purchase north of the 36°30’ parallel, Missouri’s southern boundary.
 Enough northern Congressmen came around in support of this Thomas amendment to pass the Missouri Compromise in March 1820.
 Passed as a package, the Missouri Compromise included the Thomas Amendment and stipulated that Maine (a free state) and Missouri (a slave state) would be admitted into the Union at the same time.
-This set a precedent that states would be admitted in pairs to maintain sectional balance in Congress and the Electoral College.
+This set a precedent that states would be admitted in pairs to maintain sectional balance in the Senate and the Electoral College.

 The Missouri Compromise prevented the break-up of the Democratic-Republican party along sectional lines.
 Although the party eventually split following the presidential election of John Quincy Adams with the Clay and Adams’ faction forming the National Republican Party and Andrew Jackson’s faction forming the Democrat Party.
 Unfortunately, Monroe’s role in this compromise is largely forgotten even though he was instrumental in its passage.
 The bill launched Clay’s reputation as “the Great Compromiser,” a reputation which continued until his death in 1852.
 This spirit of compromise prevailed throughout the antebellum period until the 1850s when sectional tensions reached its peak, in part because Clay helped orchestrate a variety of congressional compromises.
 In 1854 the Kansas-Nebraska Act repealed the Missouri Compromise by replacing the Thomas amendment with popular sovereignty, which led to Bleeding Kansas.
 Maintaining sectional balance was tantamount, and the Missouri Compromise essentially settled debates of the expansion of slavery in territories; only to be reopened thirty years later with the Mexican Cession.